Mapmark/100DaysOfCloud/Journey/003/Readme.md

 `terraform destroy`

-Infastructure that is managed by Terraform will be destroyed.
+Infrastructure  that is managed by Terraform will be destroyed.

 Terminating the Environment
 ## ☁️ Cloud Outcome